 For broader visual tools, see The 12 Best Mind Mapping Tools in 2026.

 If you are not sure which fits, ask whether the concept map is the final output (use CmapTools or Lucidchart) or one feature of a broader project (use Storyflow or Obsidian).
 The wrong move is to use a general mind mapping tool for concept mapping and lose the labelled links that distinguish the methodology.
+Whatever you choose, hold onto the one rule that survives every tool decision: in a concept map, the line is the idea, so pick the tool whose line-labelling you will actually use.

 If your concept map is one piece of a larger research or strategy project, take your most active project and rebuild its core relationships in Storyflow for one week.
 Put the concept cards, the source notes, and the working theory on one canvas and let the AI work across all of it.
-By the end you will know whether the map belongs beside the rest of the work or in a dedicated tool on its own.
+By the end you will know whether the map belongs beside the rest of the work or in a dedicated tool of its own.
 Start a concept map on a Storyflow canvas.

 A mind map branches hierarchically from a central node with parent-child relationships.
 A concept map shows relationships between concepts as labelled links, allowing any-to-any connections with relationship descriptions.
 The labelled links are the key feature: a mind map shows "Concept A has child Concept B"; a concept map shows "Concept A causes Concept B" or "Concept A is part of Concept B."